GenesysCloudBlueprints/email-aws-comprehend-blueprint/blueprint/README.md

   * Amazon Comprehend
   * Amazon API Gateway
   * AWS Lambda
 * AWS credentials.
-For more information about setting up your AWS credentials on your local machine, see [About credential providers](https://docs.aws.amazon.com/sdkref/latest/guide/creds-config-files.html) in AWS documentation.
+For more information about setting up your AWS credentials on your local machine, see [About credential providers](https://docs.aws.amazon.com/sdkref/latest/guide/creds-config-files.html "Opens the About credential providers page") in AWS documentation.
 * Download and install the AWS CLI.
-For more information about installing the AWS CLI on your local machine, see [About credential providers](https://aws.amazon.com/cli/) in the AWS documentation.
+For more information about installing the AWS CLI on your local machine, see [About credential providers](https://aws.amazon.com/cli/ "Opens the About credential providers page") in the AWS documentation.
-* Install the Serverless framework on the local machine that you are going to run the deployment.
-The documentation for downloading and installing the Serverless framework can be found here.
+* Install the Serverless Framework on the local machine that you are going to run the deployment.
+For more information about downloading and installing the Serverless Framework, see [Get started with Serverless Framework](https://www.serverless.com/framework/docs/getting-started/ "Opens the Serverless Framework page") in the Serverless Framework documentation.
 * [Install NodeJS](https://github.com/nvm-sh/nvm "Opens the NodeJS GitHub repository").
 This blueprint recommends NodeJS version 14.15.0.

 ## Implementation steps